-These regulations feature separate general and microbiological standards for specific characteristic non-carbonated, non-alcoholic water based beverages.
-They cover standards for a range of these beverages like flavoured water, herbal water etc. They also outline the ingredients that are permitted for use in these beverages and many have been included so as to widen the scope of standards and encourage innovation in products.
+These regulations feature separate general and microbiological standards for specific characteristic non-carbonated, non-alcoholic water-based beverages.
+They cover standards for a range of these beverages like flavored water, herbal water etc. They also outline the ingredients that are permitted for use in these beverages and many have been included so as to widen the scope of standards and encourage innovation in products.
 The use of caffeine and herbs is permitted but within the limits prescribed and in accordance with regulations.

 In the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011, in the regulation relating to “BEVERAGES (Other than Dairy and Fruits & Vegetables based)” (2.10) in the category “Caffeinated beverages”, the standards for Non-carbonated Water Based Beverages (Non-Alcoholic) have been added.

 Non-carbonated Water Based Beverages (Non-Alcoholic) have been defined as beverages containing water conforming to the standards prescribed for packaged drinking water under these regulations without added carbon dioxide and may contain ingredients as specified below singly or in combination.

 Specified Ingredients that can be used in these beverages are sugar, liquid glucose, dextrose monohydrate, invert sugar, fructose, honey, salt and salt substitutes, fruits or flowers or vegetables and their products including extractives, herbs, spices and their derivatives and permitted flavoring, singly or in combination.
 Non-carbonated water may contain caffeine not exceeding 145 parts per million from whatever sources it may be derived in the formulation of the product:

 Added herbs must comply with safety requirements as specified in the Food Safety and Standards Act, 2006 and the regulations made thereunder, and shall also be declared on the label.